jvizcar/Dockerfiles/README.md

 # Dockerfiles
-several dockerfiles used in creation with jvizcarra Docker hub account
+several dockerfiles used in creation with jvizcar Docker hub account